themaverikk/top-guns/README.md

 - Open a new terminal and go to `src/server` directory by running `cd src/server`
 - Run `yarn install`
 - Run `yarn dev`
-- Navigate to [http://localhost:3000](http://localhost:3000) in your browser to see the magic.
+- Navigate to [http://localhost:3000](http://localhost:3000) in your browser to see the magic, and if you don't, just let us know :)